alissatroiano/MS-1/README.md

 # Milestone 1

-This responsive, user-friendly website was created for Infinity, a fictional yoga and meditation studio in New York, New York.
+This responsive website was created for Infinity, a fictional Yoga & Meditation studio in New York, New York.
 As the Milestone 1 Project for [Code Institute's](https://codeinstitute.net) Full Stack Software Development Program, this website was built with HTML, CSS & Bootstrap.

-Infinity’s website addresses all of the studio's goals in a clean, user-friendly and visually appealing manner.
-The website's Jumbotron includes a call-to-action button that directs users to the schedule section, where class details, times and a signup button can be accessed with ease.
-The website also includes an interactive, 'About' section, relatable 'Customer Reviews' and contact details.
+Infinity’s website addresses all of the studio's goals in a clean, user-friendly, and visually appealing manner.
+The website's Jumbotron includes a call-to-action button that directs users to the schedule section where class details, times, and a signup button can be accessed with ease.
+The website also includes an interactive, 'About' section, relatable 'Customer Reviews, and contact details.

 ![responsive](wireframes//responsive0.png)

 ## UX

 The goal of Infinity's website is to attract new & existing members to the studio by providing class details and information about the studio and its procedures.
-The target market for Infinty is men & women (ages 24-36) who live in New York, NY and currently practice or wish to begin practicing yoga and meditation.
+The target market for Infinity is men & women (ages 24-36) who live in New York, NY, currently practice or wish to begin practicing yoga and meditation.

 The final version of this website allows Infinity to achieve its' goals for the following reasons: